 Q. What is a Lifetime ISA?

-A. It's a new kind of ISA which will offer a Government tax-free bonus of up to £1,000 each year.
+A. A new kind of ISA which offers a Government tax-free bonus of up to £1,000 each year.
 The money can be put towards buying your first home OR towards your retirement savings.
 Like regular ISAs, the Lifetime ISA will be available as a cash ISA or stocks and shares ISA.

 Q. When will the accounts be available?